Transport and phase separation of active Brownian particles in fluctuating environments

-The dynamics of the MSD at times shorter than $\tau_o$ is now ballistic.
+Clearly, the dynamics of the MSD at times shorter than $\tau_o$ is now ballistic.
 This is explained by the initial acceleration due to the non-equilibrium initial condition.
-Apart from that, at longer times, $t\gg\tau_o$, the expected ballistic behavior arising from the persistent motion of the ABP reappears as the times scales associated with the environmental fluctuations and the rotational relaxation deviate from each other.
-Finally, the linear behavior of the MSD at times $ t \gg \tau_o \gg \bar{\tau}_0$ emerges.
+Apart from that, at longer times, $t\gg\tau_o$, the expected ballistic behavior arising from the persistent motion of the ABP reappears, as the times scales associated with the environmental fluctuations and the rotational relaxation deviate from each other.
+At even longer times $ t \gg \tau_o \gg \bar{\tau}_0$ linear behavior of the MSD at times emerges.

-We further proceed by calculating the PDF of the particle displacement according to Eq.~\ref{cg2neq}, \mbox{$\hat{P}(\bm{k},t) \sim \hat{\Upsilon}^{neq}_n({D'\bm{k}}^2,t)$}, at times longer and equal to the characteristic time for the environmental fluctuations $(t_o=1)$.
-As seen in Fig.~\ref{pdfs-neic}, the PDF at long times $(t\gg t_o)$ has a Gaussian from which exhibits a strong non-Gaussianity at shorter times $(t\sim t_o)$ which has widely been discussed in \citep{sposini2018random}.
-We note that the agreement between the theory and simulation results is not a surprise, as we have chosen the small values for the rotational relaxational time.
+We further proceed by calculating the PDF of the particle displacement according to Eq.~(\ref{cg2neq}), \mbox{$\hat{P}(\bm{k},t) \sim \hat{U}^{neq}_n({D'\bm{k}}^2,t)$}, at times longer and equal to the characteristic time for the environmental fluctuations $(t_o=1)$.
+As seen in Fig.~\ref{pdfs-neic}, the PDF at long times $(t\gg t_o)$ has a Gaussian form which exhibits a strong non-Gaussianity at shorter times $(t\sim t_o)$ which has widely been discussed in \citep{sposini2018random}.
+We note that the agreement between the theory and simulation results is expected, as we have chosen the small values for the rotational relaxation time.

 We finally note that the behaviour of the PDF of particle orientation, $P(\phi,t)$, is independent of the activity.
-Under the aforementioned fluctuations with an equilibrium initial conditions, it was shown~\cite{jain2017diffusing} that $P(\phi,t)$ exhibits exponential behaviour at times shorter than the characteristic time of the fluctuations and a Gaussian behaviour at loner times is recovered.
-In what follows, we will study the collective behaviour of the active matter constituted of the fluctuating ABPs.
-Here, we will discuss how these short times behaviours of PDFs of the rotational and translational displacements can alter the dynamic of the system.
+Under the aforementioned fluctuations with an equilibrium initial conditions, it was shown~\cite{jain2017diffusing} that $P(\phi,t)$ exhibits exponential behaviour at times shorter than the characteristic time of the fluctuations and a Gaussian behaviour at longer times is recovered.
+In what follows, we will study the collective behaviour of an ensemble of fluctuating ABPs.
+Then, we will show how these short times behaviours of PDFs of the rotational and translational displacements can alter the dynamic of the system.